rezoner/playground/docs/documents/three.md

 # PLAYGROUND.js + THREE.js

-I am working on wrapping variety of Three.JS loaders to Playground-ish way.
+First of all I am still working on wrapping variety of Three.JS for Playground workflow.

 Currently you can load a Texture and Object (JSON).